 In 1988, Jean Paul Riopelle mandated Yseult Riopelle to act as the exclusive authenticator, researcher and editor of the Catalogue raisonné of his oeuvre.
 She has been acting as an expert of the oeuvre of Jean Paul Riopelle for Canadian museums, and some of the most prestigious auction houses in the world such as Cornette de St-Cyr, Loudmer, Christie's, Sotheby's, Heffel and Artcurial.

 Yseult Riopelle continues to dedicate most of her time to the Catalogue raisonné.
 She also acts as a consultant for various exhibitions and publications in Paris, New York and Montréal.
-She is also guest curator for the Montréal Museum of Fine Arts for the exhibition Riopelle: The Call of Northern Landscapes and Indigenous Cultures, which will open in Montréal in the fall of 2020, followed by a Canadian tour.
+She is also guest curator for the Montréal Museum of Fine Arts for the exhibition Riopelle: The Call of Northern Landscapes and Indigenous Cultures, which will open in Montréal in November of 2020, followed by a Canadian tour.
+She is also currently completing the fifth volume of the Catalogue raisonné de Jean Paul Riopelle (1972-1979 period), which will be published in late fall of 2020.

 André Desmarais, OC, OQ